Cybersecurity and Working from Home

 by John Bandler

-I originally wrote this article in March 2020, when COVID started to hit so many people started working from home, and students started learning from home.
-It was the start of a global pandemic I never thought I would see in my life.
-This created cybersecurity issues that needed to be considered even as organizations grappled with how to simply do business.
-Two years later, the pandemic continues, remote work remains prevalent, and will remain so in the future.
+I originally wrote this article in March 2020, when COVID started to hit and (almost) everyone started working from home, and students started learning from home.
+The start of a global pandemic I never thought I would see in my life.

 The premise of my first book holds true